krys-tsuda/Live-Project/README.md

 <img src="code_snippets/code7.PNG">
 <p>On the front-end  a drop down menu gives user category options to search API.
 Results will then be displayed on a list.
 When clicked, list items corresponding synopsis is displayed.</p>
 <img src="code_snippets/code9.PNG">
 <p>JavaScript function that displays synopsis once event listener is triggered.
-Capturing the current scroll position, when synopsis finally loads the page will stay in its current position so user won't have to scroll back down.
+Capturing the current scroll position, when synopsis finally loads the page will stay in its current position so user won't have to scroll back down.</p>
 <img src="code_snippets/code10.PNG">